 Associating your name with educational and relevant content shows your audience that you are experienced, skilled and knowledgeable, which gives them the confidence to take that next step with you.
 More casual posts on Instagram will help them to like you, but content marketing will help them to trust you.
 In order to do this, you need to be writing expert content.
 Content should not be promotional and should rarely even mention your practice by name.
 Share insights on the most common questions you receive or the fears you see in your patients on a day-to-day basis.
 Reaching deep down to hit on those emotions that are holding your patients back from proceeding with treatment will truly get those thoughts and behaviors to change.
-For example, if you want to attract more dental implant cases, skip the part about your state-of-the-art technology and share a case study about a patient who received a full-mouth-makeover and in turn got a new job or a new love – essentially a new life!
+For example, if you want to attract more dental implant cases, skip the part about your state-of-the-art technology and share a case study about a patient who received a full-mouth-makeover and in turn, got a new job or a new love – essentially a new life!
 These are the stories of transformation people can believe in.

 Adding new content to your website on a regular basis shows search engines that your website is alive and well.
 Among other metrics, Google looks at how long website visitors read your content to assess if your website is trustworthy.
 While straightforward topics such as “What You Need to Know About Dental Implants” are important, think creatively about how to engage your patients.
 How-to manuals, product reviews and videos are a few examples of content that will really help you stand out.

 Similarly to social media, content marketing can help readers to stay engaged with you and your practice well beyond the walls of your office.
 Consistent email blasts will make your name part of your database’s inbox on a regular basis.
 And when the time comes for them to make an appointment or finally get that nagging tooth checked out, they will think of you.

 If you’re stumped at where to even start, begin with an editorial calendar.
 An editorial calendar will list all the topics you intend to write about and share over the next few months.
 It is best to schedule out a whole year, but if that feels overwhelming start with a quarter.
 Think of 12 topics you can send out weekly over the next three months.
 Again, think about frequently asked questions, challenges or fears your patients face before/during/after treatment or success stories you can share (with a signed consent form for HIPAA).
 Once you have that initial outline, you just have to sit down and actually write, which leads to con number two.

-- It takes time.
 Content marketing is not one-and-done; it needs to become part of your weekly or monthly schedule of activities.
 This can sometimes feel like a task too big to bear for a lot of busy dentists.
 One way to make it easier is to crank out a significant amount of posts all at once.
 Spend an evening or Sunday morning with your laptop writing 5-10 posts that can be delivered over the next few months.
 Have another member of your team proof the content, add it to your blog page and send it out to your database on a weekly basis.